Department of Mathematics & Statistics

 PhD in Mathematics, University of Iowa, USA

-Taher Abualrub's research interests include error correcting codes, DNA computing, wavelet theory and control theory.
-He has published over 20 refereed journal papers and more than 20 conference proceedings papers.
+Taher Abualrub joined American University of Sharjah in 1998 as an assistant professor.
+His research interests include error correcting codes, DNA computing, wavelet theory and control theory.
+He is on the editorial board of Mathematical Sciences & Applications E-Notes Journal and Journal of Algebra Combinatorics Discrete Structures and Applications.
+He has published over 45 refereed journal and conference proceeding papers.

 PhD in Applied Mathematics, Texas Tech University, USA